miroslavveljanoski/array-of-numbers/development-strategy.md

 - Write the logic for the function `reduceForAlert` and pass all tests.
 - When a user click on the button _Display_, the alert should pop up with all numbers that user has added.

+## 7. Find the Average

+__As a site visitor, I want to be able to see the calculated average of all the numbers in the memory__

+> assigned to Nadia

+### Repo

+This user story has been developed through a branch called 'average'.

+### HTML

+No html markup has been added on this user story.

+### CSS

+No styling has been added.

+### javascript

+- Write the logic for Reduce to Average function
+- Write some if-condition
+- Test the function